-Join Scott Gardner for an in-depth discussion in this video Handle orientation changes, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Handle orientation changes, part of iOS App Development: UI with Visual Tools.

 - I've shown how constraints can be…modified, added, and removed based on size classes.…And I'm starting in the project that demonstrates all this.…Views can be added or removed based on size classes too.…Let's say that I don't even want to display this blue view…when in Compact Height.…So I'll select Compact Height, Any Width…from the Size Class Selector.…And in the Attributes Inspector,…I'll click the plus button at the bottom…and select Any Width, Compact Height (current).…And then I'll uncheck Installed for that size class.…Also notice that there's a little X button…next to each additional size class-based item…so that I can delete that item if I want to.…